THE

 The American government is bound by a founding covenant to institute the social forms that "secure these rights."
 From the laws of Nature--the biological and environmental facts of life's emergence--derive the "unalienable Rights" of Life (yet to be fully deduced); and then also the civil laws and social institutions that serve and secure those rights; from Natural Law follows Natural Community.
 And, therefore, any civil laws and institutions that abridge the common rights of life are a betrayal of the laws of nature and the democratic covenant.

 The first purpose of democratic government is to establish institutions that protect the equal security of its citizens, and not institutions that allow an eventual subversion of that equal security in the name of "freedom of opportunity."
-Democracy is not a promise to replace hereditary aristocracy with financial aristocracy.
+Democracy is not a promise to replace hereditary aristocracy with a financial aristocracy.

 All democratic governments derive authority from the sovereign people for the purpose of securing their lives and liberties against unjust encroachments.
 The authority of democratic government is a conditional and amendable convention, established among equal individuals by mutual consent for their mutual protection and benefit.
 The government satisfies its trust only as its laws and policies realize the principles upon which the government is founded.
 Prevailing inequality is not an acceptable outcome of mutual consent and benefit--a "certain indication" that the principles of democracy's promise have been betrayed.

 "Liberty" is herein defined as the protection of individual rights, natural and civil, against the actions of government, the will of a political majority, and the actions of private individuals and organizations.
 Liberty is not about what the individual is free to do, it is about the protection of the individual's rights from the actions of others; government secures the equal rights of each person by prohibiting the infringing actions of others... the liberty of each limits the freedom of all.
-The ideal of freedom as the latitude for individuals to enjoy and direct their lives as they desire--the "pursuit of happiness"--does not extend to a right to disregard or subordinate the rights of other individuals, or to acquire the private wealth and power to control a democratic government, or a right of freedom from regulation for democratic purposes by that government.
+The ideal of freedom as the latitude for individuals to enjoy and direct their lives as they desire--the "pursuit of happiness"--does not extend to a right to disregard or subordinate the rights of other individuals, or to acquire the private wealth and power to control a democratic government, or a right of freedom from economic and financial regulation for democratic purposes by that government.
 What each person is due by natural right and equal creation has precedence over what any other person may achieve in the name of personal freedom to pursue happiness.

 9